 The major goals of the AIS taskforce have been to focus on education and public outreach, inspections and enforcement, special projects, and emergency response.
 The AIS taskforce hired two seasonal AIS technicians in 2016 and hired three AIS technicians in 2017.
 The major focus of the AIS technicians to conduct watercraft inspections within Polk County.
 In 2017 Polk County also purchased two I-LIDS camera systems to help monitor and prevent the spread of AIS at the Union Lake Public Water Access and at the Maple Lake East Shore Public Water Access.

-Terrestrial Invasive Species

-Noxious weeds have and are becoming prolific in areas of Polk County.
-Canada, plumeless thistle, spotted knapweed and leafy spurge, for example are very successful at establishing themselves within the county.
-Wild parsnip is starting to appear in the southern part of the County.

 III.
 Goals and Objectives

-Priority Concern #1
+Priority Concern #1: Water Quality of Surface Waters of Polk County

 The Polk County Local Water Management Plan will focus on protection and enhancement of surface water quality.
 Specific areas of focus will be: